LeoKoivisto/LeoKoivisto/README.md

 - 👋 Hi, I’m Leo Koivisto
 - 👀 I’m interested in software developement
 - 🌱 I’m currently learning in Aalto university this is my second year as a programmer!
-My studies have been going exelently and my GPA is around 4.
+My studies have been going excellently, and my GPA is around 4.
 - 📫 You can best reach me at leo.koivisto@aalto.fi

 <!---